Who Must Have a Criminal Record Check under the Criminal Records Review Act

 Overview and purpose of the Act

-The Criminal Records Review Act started in 1996 and was originally designed to help protect children from individuals whose criminal record indicates they pose a risk of physical or sexual abuse.
+The Criminal Records Review Act was passed in 1996 and was originally designed to help protect children from individuals whose criminal record indicates they pose a risk of physical or sexual abuse.
 In 2009, the Criminal Records Review Act was expanded to help protect vulnerable adults from physical, sexual or financial abuse.
+In 2013, the Act was expanded to support the volunteer sector in British Columbia by providing free criminal record checks to volunteers working with children or vulnerable adults in public or non-profit organizations that decide to opt into the Criminal Records Review Program (CRRP).

-All individuals who work with children or vulnerable adults, or have unsupervised access to children or vulnerable adults in the ordinary course of their employment, or in the practice of an occupation, or during the course of an education program and who are employed by or licensed by, or receive regular ongoing operating funds from the provincial government are covered under the Criminal Records Review Act.
+All individuals who work with children or vulnerable adults directly, or have or potentially have unsupervised access to children or vulnerable adults in the ordinary course of their employment, or in the practice of an occupation, or during the course of an education program and who are employed by or licensed by, or receive regular ongoing operating funds for core programs from the provincial government are covered under the Criminal Records Review Act.
+Note: Volunteer organizations have the choice to opt into the CRRP and are not required by legislation to utilize the CRRP.

-Examples of individuals covered by the Act: Doctors, nurses, hospital employees, dentists, teachers, non-teaching staff in schools (such as janitors and administrative support), registered students in a post secondary program who will work with children or vulnerable adults, early childcare educators, daycare employees, employees in long term care facilities and other facilities that provide health services to vulnerable adults.
+Examples of individuals covered by the Act: Doctors, nurses, hospital employees, dentists, teachers, non-teaching staff in schools (such as janitors and administrative support), registered students in a post secondary program who will work with children or vulnerable adults as part of their practicum, early childcare educators, daycare employees, employees in long term care facilities and other facilities that provide health services to vulnerable adults.

 See Legislation and Resources page for information and regulations related to the Criminal Records Review Act.